 Every day there will be excursions on land, weather and ice permitting.
 The landings will take three to six hours per day over untracked area.
 According to circumstances (the weather, the ice-situation or the passengers´ wishes) the program can sometimes be adjusted.
 Ample time will be devoted to wildlife, vegetation, geography and history.

 The customary gratuity to the ship's crew and expedition leader is made as a blanket contribution at the end of the voyage.
 You will receive detailed guidelines aboard.
 Tipping is a very personal matter and the amount you wish to give is at your discretion.

 We suggest to give cash Euros or Norwegian Crowns.

-On board our vessels we have a non-smoking policy.
+On board our vessel we have a non-smoking policy.
 It is prohibited to smoke inside the ship.
 Please respect the wishes of non-smokers.

 The crew of the ´Noorderlicht´ consists of three expert Dutch sailors, a cook and an expedition leader.
 The sailors are in charge during sailing and will bring us ashore.
 Whilst sailing the assistance of the passengers is appreciated for handling the sails and taking the helm.
 This includes being on watch during nightly sailing.